yozepi/semantic-release-dotnet/README.md

   - Perform a merge if you want the source branch to affect the versioning of the destination.
   - Perform a squash commit if you want to control how the versioning is done.
 Be sure to set your semantic message as desired (fix:, feat:, breaking change:, etc.)
   - Rebasing causes some weirdness because, when pulling from other semantic branches, the last check-in is usually the automated tag - which is marked with **[skip ci]**.
 This will keep your workflow from running.
+  - When using *BREAKING CHANGE:* be sure you have at least one release that's pertinent to that build type first.
+    Example: *BREAKING CHANGE:* will not work on the beta channel if there isn't a \*.\*.\*-beta.\* release first.

 [Change Log](CHANGELOG.md)